Statici/Physics-Driven-Rapidly-Exploring-Random-Trees/README.md

 ###### Basic inverse-square-law, no-vertex-collisions-allowed, simple exponential temperature-decay, all-repulsion single-sided prototype

 All in all, the above ideas led me to create a pretty simple first-revision simulation.
 There are *numerous* differences between it and the physical reality - that is to say, it's more art than physics.
-Nonetheless, it *does* produce very pretty pictures :)
+It's also horribly computationally inefficient (runs in ~O(n^5) time) Nonetheless, it *does* produce very pretty pictures :)